hitokiri-mata/katacoda-courses/kubernetes-containers/rust/step6-run-on-k8s.md

-Up to now we have just been concentrating on Go and putting you applications in containers.
+Up to now we have just been concentrating on Go and putting your applications in containers.
 This Katacoda instance also is a running Kubernetes cluster.

 `kubectl get componentstatus`{{execute}}